 The IID option is NOT available to drivers under 21 years of age, CDL license holders, anyone with at least one DUI conviction in the past 5 years from ANY state, and any out-of-state license holders.

-If you do nothing (don’t file an appeal or request an IID) within 30 calendar days, your Georgia license will be suspended for 120 days if you agreed to take a chemical test.
+If you do nothing (do not file an appeal or request an IID) within 30 calendar days, your Georgia license will be suspended for 120 days if you agreed to take a chemical test.
 You will also be eligible for a temporary restricted permit.
-If you REFUSED the chemical test, your driving privileges will be suspended for 12 months, and you won’t be eligible for a temporary restricted permit.
+If you REFUSED the chemical test, your driving privileges will be suspended for 12 months, and you will not be eligible for a temporary restricted permit.

-DUI is the most common acronym for driving under the influence.
+DUI is the most common acronym for driving under the influence, which is a criminal law.
 “Under the influence” has been defined by Georgia DUI laws to be “less safe to drive” by virtue of ingesting an impairing substance of any type.
 In terms of impact on employment and opportunities in the future, a DUI is perhaps the traffic ticket most likely to derail a career.

 Alcohol is the most common impairing substance, but GA DUI laws cover EVERY type of possible impairment, even if impaired by over-the-counter medications, prescribed medications, synthetic drugs or inhaling paint fumes or glue.